The Samurai Mind: Discipline, Honor, and Calm Under Pressure

 Courage Without Drama

-Courage is often misunderstood as boldness or spectacle.
+Courage is often misunderstood as spectacle.

 The samurai mind defines courage differently.